Arts & CultureCampus & City

 Anna Rudge

-Anna is a volunteer writer for the Gateway.
+Anna is the 2024-25 Deputy Arts and Culture Editor for the Gateway.
 She is in her second year majoring in English.
 In her free time she can be found reading, skiing, or doing a crossword.

 Related Articles